There are few development fields more challenging than operating system (OS) development. It is the “great pinnacle of programming.”

 The kernel is the heart of the operating system.
 It is the first program loaded when the computer starts up.
 It manages computer resources and handles requests from system programs and applications.

 System programs run on top of the kernel.
 They are not used to perform useful work.
-Instead, they are the programs necessary to connect the kernel to user applications and peripheral devices.
+Instead, they are the programs that connect the kernel to user applications and peripheral devices.
 Device drivers, file systems, networking programs, and system utilities like disk defragmenters are all examples of system programs.

 Application programs are not part of the operating system itself.
 Rather, they are the programs used to perform useful work.
 Word processing applications, media players, and browsers like Google Chrome are common examples.
 Application programs are managed and enabled by the kernel and use system programs to access computer peripheral devices and hardware.